-Click on this interactive map to see the current inventory & data of SUNF across the United States.
+This map displays the current locations of stored inventory of SUNF across the United States.
 Operated & Maintained by Oak Ridge National Laboratory.
-Sponsored By the Department of Energy
+Sponsored By the Department of Energy.
+Please scroll down to United States Stored Used Nuclear Fuel Sites and the Future Recycled UNF Electrical Energy Potential to see the amazing amount of future fuel already just sitting here!!

 Waste to Energy is not a new concept by any means.
 In fact there are many states using Biomass or Biofuel, which is derived from using waste from crops, animals to produce energy.
 However, the fact is that burning biomass is neither clean nor renewable and it should be left in the past with fossil fuels.”